ZhouTao415/Autonomous-Motorsports-Motion-Planning-for-the-IAC/README.md

 # EPSILON (Ros2 Version on Ubuntu 22.04)
+This repository presents an enhanced version of the HKUST-Aerial-Robotics/EPSILON project, migrated from ROS1 to ROS2 for improved performance and compatibility with modern autonomous driving frameworks.
 ## About

 This is the project page of the paper "**EPSILON: An Efficient Planning System for Automated Vehicles in Highly Interactive Environments**".
 In this repo, we provide a simple and lightweight multi-agent simulator based on ROS2 and a demo implementation of the proposed EPSILON planning system.